citp/privacy-policy-historical/o/ou/out/outspokenmedia.com.md

-> *The following text is extracted and transformed from the outspokenmedia.com privacy policy that was archived on 2014-11-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141125163436id_/http%3A//outspokenmedia.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the outspokenmedia.com privacy policy that was archived on 2015-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150626110852id_/http%3A//outspokenmedia.com/privacy) for the most accurate reproduction.*

 # Privacy Policy | Outspoken Media

 This is the web site of Outspoken Media.

-Our postal address is:
-353 Broadway
+415 River Street, Suite 201
 Troy, NY 12180
+United States

 We can be reached via e-mail at info@outspokenmedia.com